santikka/cfid/README.md

 by default, the value 0 is the “default” or baseline level, and integer values different from 0 are denoted by primes.
-For example $y'_x$ is a similar counterfactual variable to $y_x$, except that it was observed to take the value $y'$ instead of $y$ This can be accomplished by changing the `obs` argument:
+For example $y'_x$ is a similar counterfactual variable to $y_x$, except that it was observed to take the value $y'$ instead of $y$.
+This can be accomplished by changing the `obs` argument:

 ``` r